Tractatus de ortu Tartarorum: Related texts

 The Tractatus is accompanied in both the Courtenay Compendium and the Gonville and Caius manuscript by two letters.
 These separate texts have often been mistaken as parts of the Tractatus.
 In the Courtenay Compendium, the scribe even placed the explicit marking the end of the Tractatus after the letters.

 The first letter is from a bishop of Hungary and recounts his interrogation of two Mongol captives.
 It probably dates to 1239–1240.
 It was also incorporated into the Waverley Annals and was among the Additamenta ("additions") appended by Matthew of Paris to his Chronica.
-In Courtenay Compendium and the Gonville and Caius manuscript, it appears under the heading Anno domini millessimo ccmo xliv transmissa est haec prelato parisius de adventu Tartarorum ("in the year of the Lord 1244 this [letter] concerning the advent of the Tartars was sent to the bishop in Paris").
+In the Courtenay Compendium and the Gonville and Caius manuscript, it appears under the heading Anno domini millessimo ccmo xliv transmissa est haec prelato parisius de adventu Tartarorum ("in the year of the Lord 1244 this [letter] concerning the advent of the Tartars was sent to the bishop in Paris").

 The second letter, entitled Nova pestis contra ecclesiam ("A Fresh Affliction Confronting the Church"), was addressed by the patriarch of Jerusalem to the pope.
 It probably dates to 1244, when the Mongols first made an incursion into Syria.
 It is found in two other manuscripts: Paris, Bibliothèque nationale de France, Lat.
 4794 and a private manuscript that was in Florence in 1927.
 According to the Florentine manuscript, the letter was forwarded to the bishop of Constance by the apostolic legate in Germany.
 The version in the Parisian manuscript is shorter.